Off-Campus, Out-of-State or International

 - International students need to be aware of implications of foreign travel on their visa status.

-Furthermore, groups should make sure a department chair or office coordinator has a copy of:
+Groups should make sure a department chair, office coordinator, and the Education Abroad Office has a copy of:

 - Roster of students who are on the trip

-- Travel itinerary with dates, destinations and contact information for hotels, hostels, etc.
+- Travel itinerary with flights, dates, destinations and contact information for hotels, hostels, etc.

 - Expected return to campus